Infectious diseases within American prisons: Alternative approaches

 There is also some evidence that screening based on type of arrest could indicate higher rates of HIV infection.
 For example, a study by the Department of Justice found that HIV infection is more often associated with property and drug-related crimes.

-Because there is a high-volume turnover rate of inmates in the jail system, some inmates who are tested for HIV, HCV or other STDs may have been released before receiving their results.
+Because there is a high-volume turnover rate of inmates in the jail system, some inmates who are tested for HIV, HCV or other STIs may have been released before receiving their results.
 Correctional facilities should assure that all cases of newly diagnosed infectious diseases are reported to the state or local health department for assistance with notification of results, counseling, partner services and linkage to care.
-The CDC advocates a syndemic approach to intervene in the transmission of HIV, HCV and other STDs.
+The CDC advocates a syndemic approach to intervene in the transmission of HIV, HCV and other STIs.
 This approach includes "combining services to minimize missed opportunities" to detect disease.
 This approach calls for a collaborative effort between agencies to address high incarceration rates and other social justice issues such as poverty.

 Possible HCV prevention techniques have included vaccinations, methadone treatments for drug addicts, access to sterile syringes and needles, use of proper cleaning materials for syringes and needles, lowering the prison population, improving healthcare within prisons, increased availability of condoms, psychological therapy or counseling, or educational classes on drug use and sexual behavior for both inmates and prison staff.
 Some prisons already provide prevention techniques such as bleach tablets for cleaning, drug counseling, detoxification, and drug behavior management, but these techniques are not fully effective.